 What You’ll Need

 As soon as you spot a dead fish in your aquarium, you need to remove the deceased fish immediately.
 This is especially true if you have other fish within the aquarium.
-The longer the corpse stays in the aquarium, the more pollutants will be put out in the water.
-This can lead to infection of your other fish.
+The longer the corpse stays in the aquarium, more pollutants will be put out in the water.
+This can lead to health problems for your other fish.
 Not to mention, some of the other fish may try to eat it.

 Place the recently removed fish in a paper bag.
 The paper bag makes it much easier to transport the deceased pet.
 You don’t have to look at the pet, and it may feel more respectful.
 You don’t absolutely need a paper bag, but we have found this to be the best option for most fish owners.

 However, it might be worth it to confirm that your fish has indeed passed away in some circumstances.
 One way of doing so is being slightly patient when you initially lift them from the tank, a fish that’s alive (but weak) may flop once out of the water.

 Make sure to thoroughly sterilize the tool you use for the removal.
 You don’t want to put the net back into the tank if you have not cleaned it yet.
 Once again, this can lead to contaminating the waters further.